visualia/visualia/docs/index.md

 To use Visualia component and utility functions, just import `Visualia` plugin and add it to the Vitepress app instance.

+Also check out also the Visualia + Vitepress sample project: https://github.com/visualia/create-vitepress-visualia

 ```js
 // /docs/.vitepress/theme/index.js